isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`Igneous_Rock`](#Igneous_Rock)

 - Rock with 'exotic' mineralogical, textural or field setting characteristics; typically dark colored, with abundant phenocrysts.
+Criteria include: presence of greater than 10 percent melilite or leucite, or presence of kalsilite, or greater than 50 percent carbonate minerals.
+Includes Carbonatite, Melilitic rock, Kalsilitic rocks, Kimberlite, Lamproite, Leucitic rock and Lamprophyres.
+- Rock with 'exotic' mineralogical, textural or field setting characteristics; typically dark colored, with abundant phenocrysts.
 Criteria include: presence of greater than 10 percent melilite or